voucherifyio/voucherify-openapi/docs/guides/development/data-synchronization.md

 The `override` attribute is used to enable storing the product data in Voucherify.
 If the product does not exist, it will be created with a `source_id`.
 If the product does exist, the provided values for the name, price, and metadata will replace those already stored in Voucherify.

 ## Order synchronization

+Orders are synchronized with Voucherify automatically during redemption.
+They can be viewed through the [Orders view](https://support.voucherify.io/article/263-how-can-i-track-customer-orders "How can I track customer orders?") in the dashboard.

+If you want to synchronize the orders that have not been included in any redemption, you need to use the [import order](#import-orders) method.

+### Order synchronization options

+#### Create order

+The [create order](ref:create-order) endpoint creates an order object and triggers an order creation event.

+The endpoint can be also used to upsert order data if the order `id` or `source_id` are provided.

+#### Update order

+The [update order](ref:update-order) endpoint updates the specified order with the values of the parameters in the payload.

+#### Import orders

+The [import orders](ref:import-orders) endpoint is used to import only historical orders into Voucherify.
+For on-going synchronization, the [Create order](ref:create-order) and  [update order](ref:update-order) endpoints should be used.

 <!-- ## Campaigns and vouchers -->